kostareg/tachyon/readme.md

 * Consider using mermaid over plantuml (github-flavoured markdown integraton)
 * gcovr markdown generation (waiting on gcovr version 8.4 release)
 * can strings be string_view?
+* research more cache structures, such as 2Q, ARC, GDSF

 ## Building